Continuing Our Commitment to Excellence with the International Road Federation

 Our Role

 The project involved conducting a route alignment investigation through the utilization of earth observation data collection technologies.
-Investigations were completed onthe topographic and geological weather related and water related elements, to inform the basis for a preliminary design for the future road that will traverse through the terrain.
+Investigations were completed on the topographic and geological weather-related and water-related elements, to inform the basis for a preliminary design for the future road that will traverse through the terrain.
+The design had to meet the DOWH’s minimum design standard for rural road Type I.

 AnyWay Solutions was tasked with conducting a remote, satellite-based investigation and preliminary design of the proposed route.
-The goal was to meet DoWH’s Rural Road Type I design standards and provide the foundation for detailed engineering and construction planning.
+The goal was to meet DOWH’s Rural Road Type I design standards and provide the foundation for detailed engineering and construction planning.

 Our work included: